calimullen/calimullen.github.io/index.md

 # Enhancment 1: Software Design and Engineering
 ## Original artifact
 This artifact was an assignment I created during my CS-210 course at SNHU.
 This artifact was a project that required the creation of a 12 and 24- hour clock.
 The time could be set by the hour, minute, and second by the user and would be displayed as set to the console.
-The original code can be found here:[https://github.com/calimullen/calimullen.github.io/tree/main/Original/CS-210%20Original]
+The original code can be found here:[Original CS-210](https://github.com/calimullen/calimullen.github.io/tree/main/Original/CS-210%20Original)

 ## Why I chose this artifact
 The skill I wanted to demonstrate using this artifact is that I am able to reverse engineer an old project and be able to translate it into another language.
 I find this useful as technology is always evolving in new and different ways, as is programming languages that can become obsolete if they are no longer supported by the creators or the community.
 Using this skill it helps demonstrate that I can keep up with latest technologies and languages.